updatecli/updatemonitor/README.md

 # README

 Updash is a new type of release monitoring platform.
-It brings a lot more flexibility by leveraging [Updatecli](https://updatecli.io).
+It brings more flexibility by leveraging [Updatecli](https://updatecli.io).
 Updatecli is a declarative dependency manager which allow specifying how a file should be updated based on a data source.
 While it's handy to automate various process like release process, dependency update, etc. In the context of Updash we reuse the source mechanism to specify what information to monitor.
-When we say "release monitoring platform" it's not totally true because using Updatecli sources, we can monitor more than releases.
+So, when we say "release monitoring platform" it's not totally true because using Updatecli sources, we can monitor more than releases.
 We can monitor docker image tag, content of Json/CSV/Toml/Yaml file, etc.

+---
 WARNING: Updash is still in a very early stage.
+We encourage you to provide feedback to help shape the direction of the project.
+---

 The Updash service application is composed of the components

 .1 Updash Server
 .1 Updash Runner
 .1 Updash Frontend
-.1 Mongodb
+.1 Database

 ## Components

 ### Server

-The Updash server responsibility is to answer http request.
-It accepts the following endpoints
+The Updash server, is an API designed to answer http requests and accepts the following endpoints:

 #### Endpoints
 ##### [GET] /dashboards
-Return a list of dashboards namd and idea binded to a user.
+Return a list of dashboards name and idea binded to a user.

 ##### [POST] /dashboards
 Add a new dashboard.

 ##### [GET] /dashboards/:id
-Return a all information for a dashboard id.
+Return all information for a dashboard identified by its id.

 ##### [DELETE] /dashboards/:id
 Delete the dashboard identified by its ID.